steveszat/GRHWSample1/README.md

 GRHWLibrary

-GRHWLibrary provided functionality used by GRHomeworkConsole and GRHWAPI.
+GRHWLibrary provides functionality used by GRHomeworkConsole and GRHWAPI.

 GHRWLibraryTests